Algiraew/tepsurkaev/README.md

-### Hi everyone 👋 I'm a beginner fullstack developer.
-I've finished my studying in Intocode organization.
+### Hi everyone 👋 I'm a fullstack developer.
+I finished my studying in Intocode organization almost one year ago.

-### My working stack is MERN.
+### My working stack is MERN and PERN.

 ### Languages and Tools: